Welcome to Dovecote, home décor created, curated and styled for your fresh, collected home.

-Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic home and property into an inventive and esteemed shopping destination.
-Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, high and low, modern and vintage.
+Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic property into an inventive and esteemed shopping destination.
+Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, modern and vintage.